 Motorcycle accidents can be catastrophic and injuries sustained during these collisions can be devastating.
-According to the 2017 State of Indiana Highway Safety Plan, the latest statistics from 2014 indicate that there were 521 incapacitating injuries involving motorcycles as well as 124 motorcycle fatalities throughout the state.
+According to the 2017 State of Indiana Highway Safety Plan, the statistics from 2014 indicate that there were 521 incapacitating injuries involving motorcycles as well as 124 motorcycle fatalities throughout the state.

 If you or a loved one suffered an injury in a motorcycle accident, it is important to contact a Chesterton motorcycle accident lawyer who could advocate for you at the earliest possible opportunity.
 Call today to schedule a consultation with an experienced personal injury attorney.